theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 > Note that an _API Key_ is automatically generated for the application, once the first connector is created.
 >This key is required to connect to the bot API, in order to leverage the _WebHook_ or _WebSocket_ modes.

-> Clicking on _Display test configurations_, you can see another configuration has been created.
+> Clicking on _Display test configurations_, you can see another `Test` configuration has been created.
->This connector is special, it is used when the bot is tested directly through the _Tock Studio_ interface.
+>This connector is used when the bot is tested directly through the _Tock Studio_ interface.
 >It allows to try the bot without having Slack, for instance.